Shahriar-k/EEE204/Open method/Lab3 Manual.md

 CV0/2 ?

 ## REPORT:
-1. Write the equation in f(t) = 0 form and plot f(t) using MATLAB (from t = 0 to τ).
+1.Write the equation in f(t) = 0 form and plot f(t) using MATLAB (from t = 0 to τ).

-2. Write a MATLAB code to calculate the root of the function using secant method (do 7 iterations).
+2.Write a MATLAB code to calculate the root of the function using secant method (do 7 iterations).
 Assume the initial guesses: t−1 = 0.8τ and t0 = τ.

 3.Solutions: